amber-bajaj-1/rips2026-amd-routing/README.md

 ## Set up

-Run the setup script on an AMD University Program image with ROCm installed:
+Run the setup script in a GPU environment with ROCm installed:

 ```bash
 HOME_DIRECTORY="${HOME}"